-US faces wave of Omicron deaths in coming weeks, models say
+US faces wave of omicron deaths in coming weeks, models say

-US faces wave of Omicron deaths in coming weeks, models sayWednesday, January 19, 2022
+US faces wave of omicron deaths in coming weeks, models sayTuesday, January 18, 2022

 |

-WASHINGTON, DC, United States (AP) — The fast-moving Omicron variant may cause less severe disease on average, but COVID-19 deaths in the US are climbing and modellers forecast 50,000 to 300,000 more Americans could die by the time the wave subsides in mid-March.
+The fast-moving omicron variant may cause less severe disease on average, but COVID-19 deaths in the US are climbing and modelers forecast 50,000 to 300,000 more Americans could die by the time the wave subsides in mid-March.

 Morgues are starting to run out of space in Johnson County, Kansas, said Dr Sanmi Areola, director of the health department.
 More than 30 residents have died in the county this year, the vast majority of them unvaccinated.

 But the notion that a generally less severe variant could still take the lives of thousands of people has been difficult for health experts to convey.
-The maths of it — that a small percentage of a very high number of infections can yield a very high number of deaths — is difficult to visualise.
+The math of it — that a small percentage of a very high number of infections can yield a very high number of deaths — is difficult to visualize.

 “Overall, you're going to see more sick people even if you as an individual have a lower chance of being sick,” said Katriona Shea of Pennsylvania State University, who co-leads a team that pulls together several pandemic models and shares the combined projections with the White House.